-This report represents the combined state of the art for work packages WP2, WP3, WP4, and WP5 of the MICO project.
+This deliverable represents the combined state of the art for work packages WP2, WP3, WP4, and WP5 of the MICO project.
 Its main objective is to provide the persons working on models and components in later phases of the project with a single entry point to lookup relevant conceptual background as well as concrete technologies as needed while implementing the generic MICO framework and particularly the two use cases.
 For this reason, the areas covered by this document have been carefully selected in accordance with the requirements gathering in work packages WP7 and WP8, and the system architecture in WP6.
-Any deliverables that are referenced within this report are free accessible on the web (http://www.mico-project.eu/publications/).

 To summarize, the Zooniverse use case in WP7 will be mostly concerned with "object detection" and specifically "animal detection" in the Snapshot Serengeti1 (SC-16), Plankton Portal2 (SC-10) and Galaxy Zoo3 (SC-14) projects projects, while the IO10 use case in WP8 will address quality assessment and annotation of commercial news video content (SC-02) and music content (SC-01).
-The reader is referred to MICO deliverables D7.1.1 and D8.1.1 for more details on the use cases.
-As the detailed requirements gathering is not fully completed, this report opens paths to different approaches in most areas, and is therefore very extensive.
-However, throughout the report there are many references pointing to the relevance to one or both of these use cases.
+The reader is referred to deliverables D7.1.1 and D8.1.1 for more details on the use cases.
+As the detailed requirements gathering is not fully completed, this deliverable opens paths to different approaches in most areas, and is therefore very extensive.
+However, throughout the deliverable there are many references pointing to the relevance to one or both of these use cases.

-Since the report is a joint work of several work packages, we structured it mainly according to the tasks defined in the MICO Description of Work:
+Since the deliverable is a joint work of several work packages, we structured it mainly according to the tasks defined in the MICO Description of Work:

-- Section 2 (Cross-Media Analysis) gives a thorough introduction into different approaches to analysing and extracting knowledge from media content and is the main outcome of work package WP2.
+- Section 4.1.1 (Cross-Media Analysis) gives a thorough introduction into different approaches to analysing and extracting knowledge from media content and is the main outcome of work package WP2.
 In particular, it describes how analysis results are typically represented for further processing, it summarizes typical approaches to text analysis and extraction, and gives an overview over audio-visual analysis.
 Since the area is very broad and highly dependent on the actual domain, specific focus has been given to "animal detection" and A/V quality assessment, as these are the main topics of the two use cases. - Section 3 (Metadata Publishing) is specifically concerned with the question how media content can be annotated, how analysis services can be described and how to represent trust and provenance in the context of analysis metadata and annotations.
 Since the MICO project is mostly concerned with Web content, the state of the art in this section focusses mainly on Semantic Web technologies to achieve these purposes.
 This section is the main outcome of work package WP3. - Section 4 (Multimedia Querying) summarizes approaches for multimedia querying.
 It first gives an overview over different multimedia query languages that have been developed in the context of relational and semi-structured databases.
 In accordance with Section 3, it then describes the Semantic Web query language SPARQL and its extension mechanism, serving as the foundation for the MICO multimedia query language.
 This section is the main outcome of work package WP4. - Section 5 (Multimedia Recommendations) investigates how to use the results from cross-media analysis, metadata publishing and multimedia querying for recommendations.
-It gives a summary http://www.snapshotserengeti.org/ of different approaches for recommender systems and specifically highlights those approaches that might be useful for the two use cases.
+It gives a summary of different approaches for recommender systems and specifically highlights those approaches that might be useful for the two use cases.
 This section is the main outcome of work package WP5.